dominik-widmann/impfboosterbot/README.md

 [![Run unittests](https://github.com/dominik-widmann/impfboosterbot/actions/workflows/unittests.yaml/badge.svg)](https://github.com/dominik-widmann/impfboosterbot/actions/workflows/unittests.yaml)

-Bot that books booster vaccines at the Bayerische Impfzentrum.
+Bot that books vaccination appointments at the Bayerisches Impfzentrum.

 Please use with care and at your own risk!